hseager/blog/_posts/2024-08-04-godot-screen-wrap.md

 ### My Solution

 To achieve this, I added 2 `RayCast2d` on each side of the screen that follow the player on the Y Axis.
+They can then be used to detect if there is enough space to move on the other side of the screen.
 To visualise this, I've turned on `Visible Collision Paths` in the debug menu which shows the RayCasts as small blue arrows like in the demo below.
-They can then be used them to detect if there's space to move on the other side of the screen.

 <video style="width: 100%; max-width: 600px; height: auto; display: block;" autoplay muted loop>
   <source src="{{ site.baseurl }}/assets/solution-demo.webm" type="video/webm">